h0ngcha0/spree-vagrant-digitalocean/README.md

 Use aws provider for Vagrant - https://github.com/mitchellh/vagrant-aws

+Fill in the aws.access_key_id and aws.secret_access_key key in the Vagrant file.
+Set the path to ssh private key in override.ssh.private_key_path.

 After installing vagrant and chef, run the following commands:

 add a dummy box
 ```shell